 Feline Immunodeficiency Virus (FIV)

-This disease is not transmissible to humans.
+It is important to note that FIV is not transmissible to humans.

 While some infected cats show no sign of disease, others may display initial symptoms such as fever, loss of appetite, diarrhoea, lethargy and swollen lymph nodes.